 What Liquid Can I Add?

+So, what liquid can I add to a clothing steamer?
 Since the appliance requires the production of hot steam in order to get rid of wrinkles, it’s no surprise that water would be used in the process.
 Just as the name suggests, the water reservoir of your clothing steamer should be filled with water.
+You can also prepare a cleaning solution by mixing water and white vinegar to clean the steamer.

 Distilled Water vs. The Fabric Facial